sqrew/tunes/book/src/synthesis/basics.md

 ---

-**Experiment!** Synthesis is learned by doing.
-Try different waveforms, envelopes, and filters.
-Listen to how each parameter changes the sound.
-There's no "wrong" sound in synthesis—only discovery.
+Synthesis is learned through experimentation.
+Adjust waveforms, envelopes, and filters to observe how each parameter affects the output.